 As an autonomously powered rapid deployment video surveillance system, the Mini Dome Solar Trailer can be installed at practically any location and be fully operational in less than 10 minutes to provide temporary security.

 The trailer can be fitted with up to 4 WCCTV Pole Cameras that have been specifically designed to deliver live and recorded video securely and efficiently via 4G LTE networks.

-During the July Jubilee, safety officials could stream live video from the surveillance trailer back to a command centre, allowing safety staff to have extra eyes on the ground and a complete situational overview.
+During the July Jubilee, safety officials could stream live video from the surveillance trailer back to a command center, allowing safety staff to have extra eyes on the ground and a complete situational overview.